Katarina Jagellonica of Poland, Queen of Sweden

 Johan and Katarina Jagellonica had three children:

-In exchange for marrying Katarina, Johan received a substantial sum of money and land in Livonia (located in present-day Estonia and Latvia) which then hindered the expansionist policy of his half-brother King Erik XIV.
+In exchange for marrying Katarina, Johan received a substantial sum of money and land in Livonia (located in present-day Estonia and Latvia), which hindered the expansionist policy of his half-brother King Erik XIV.
 Erik’s response was to send 10,000 troops to besiege Johan’s home Turku Castle in Turku, Finland.
 On August 12, 1563, Turku Castle surrendered.
 Johan was tried for high treason and sentenced to death but he was pardoned and imprisoned for four years with Katarina at Gripsholm Castle in Mariefred, Södermanland, Sweden.
 Johan and Katarina’s two eldest children were born in captivity at Gripsholm Castle.

 Due to King Erik XIV’s mental health issues, his participation in the 1567 Sture Murders, and his unpopular marriage to his mistress Karin Månsdotter, his younger half-brothers led a revolt against him with the support of many nobles that ended in Erik XIV’s removal as King of Sweden in September 1568 and his eldest half-brother succeeding to the throne as Johan III, King of Sweden.
 In January 1569, the Riksdag (parliament) legally dethroned Erik.
 Johan and Katarina were crowned King and Queen of Sweden on July 10, 1569, at Uppsala Cathedral in Uppsala, Sweden.
 Erik was imprisoned in various castles for nine years and died on February 26, 1577, aged 43.
 He was most likely murdered due to the three major conspiracies that attempted to depose his half-brother King Johan III and place Erik back on the Swedish throne.
 An examination of his remains in 1958 confirmed that Erik probably died of arsenic poisoning.

-As Queen Consort of Sweden, Katarina had much political influence and influenced her husband in many areas, such as his foreign policy and his interest in Renaissance art.
+As Queen Consort of Sweden, Katarina had much political influence and influenced her husband in many areas, such as his foreign policy and interest in Renaissance art.
 Johan III named her regent of Sweden should he die while their son was a minor.
 However, her greatest influence was in religious policy.
 The Protestant Johan had clear Catholic sympathies, inspired by the Catholic Katarina, and this created issues with the Protestant Swedish clergy and nobility.
 Their son Sigismund was raised as a Catholic in the hopes that he would acquire the Polish crown in the future.

 Katarina’s tomb in Uppsala Cathedral; Credit – Wikipedia